blaylockbk/pyBKB_v3/README.md

     cert: false

 #### Start code-server and open
 Restart code-server on the remote server and open in your local browser.
+In a browser like Chrome, navigate to the following URL:

     http://127.0.0.1:7684    <-- change the last 4 numbers to your port number

 And there you go...you have an instance of VS Code running.
+In Chrome, you can install pages as an "app" and that is what I did with my instance of code-server and Jupyter Lab and pinned them to the task bar for quick acess.